What is GRC Software?

 Risk Identification

-Identify operational, cyber, regulatory, strategic, and third-party risks across enterprise operations.
+Organizations identify operational, cyber, regulatory, strategic, and third-party risks across enterprise environments.

 Step 2